hamax97/hamax97.github.io/write-ups/rails/http-request-response-cycle.md

 Rails.application.load_server
 ```

 `Rails.application` must be an object that follows the Rack specification (a Rack app).
-Let's try using
+Let's try using the
 Rails' console:

 Run: